TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.rst

 * This Life Preserver was written by Matt Conway at the University of Virginia.

-* The HTML rendering, and some liberal editing, was produced from a FrameMaker version by Ken Manheimer.
+* The HTML rendering, and some liberal editing, was produced kutoka a FrameMaker version by Ken Manheimer.

-* Fredrik Lundh elaborated and revised the class interface descriptions, to get them current with Tk 4.2.
+* Fredrik Lundh elaborated and revised the kundi interface descriptions, to get them current with Tk 4.2.

 * Mike Clarkson converted the documentation to LaTeX, and compiled the  User